just-sufyaan/just-sufyaan/README.md

 Hello and welcome to my GitHub Profile! 👋

-HI, I'm @just-sufyaan, and I'm passionate about Computer Science.
-Im interested in creating games and websites, and I'm currently on a journey to expand my knowledge in these areas.
+HI, I'm @just-sufyaan, and I'm passionate about Sotware Development.
+Im interested in creating applications, games and websites, and I'm currently on a journey to expand my knowledge in these areas.

 About Me
 👀 I’m interested in learning more about computer science as a whole.